YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-* Upon receiving the [`DeviceControl.ExpectReportState`](#ExpectReportState) directive from CIC, the client must report its current state using the `DeviceControl.ReportState` event.
+* Upon receiving the [`DeviceControl.ExpectReportState`](#ExpectReportState) directive message from CIC, the client must report its current state using the `DeviceControl.ReportState` event message.
-* The state reported through this event is delivered to all the clients registered to the user account, through the [`DeviceControl.SynchronizeState`](#SynchronizeState) directive.
+* The state reported through this event message is delivered to all the clients registered to the user account, through the [`DeviceControl.SynchronizeState`](#SynchronizeState) directive message.
-* No directive is returned as a response to this event and the HTTP response is returned as `204 No Content`.
+* No directive message is returned as a response to this event message and the HTTP response is returned as `204 No Content`.

 ### Message example